 What Happened

-On July 25, 2025, the New York Yankees acquired third baseman Ryan McMahon from the Colorado Rockies in exchange for minor league pitchers Griffin Herring and Josh Grosz.
-This trade comes as the Yankees sought to address a significant gap in their lineup at third base, a position that had been underperforming throughout the season.
-McMahon, a 30-year-old All-Star, was activated to the Yankees’ roster shortly after the trade and made his debut in the lineup against the Philadelphia Phillies.
+On July 25, 2025, the New York Yankees completed a trade with the Colorado Rockies, acquiring third baseman Ryan McMahon in exchange for minor league pitchers Griffin Herring and Josh Grosz.
+The Yankees are taking on the remainder of McMahon’s contract, which includes approximately $4.5 million for the remainder of the 2025 season and $32 million over the next two years.
+McMahon, a 30-year-old All-Star, was activated to the Yankees’ roster shortly after the trade and made his debut in a game against the Philadelphia Phillies.

 Key Details